unclecheese/silverstripe-dashboard/README.md

 ```

-The Orders() method will be the function that actually returns data to the template.
+### Creating the Template

 The panel object will look for a template that matches its class name.

 **mysite/templates/Includes/DashboardRecentOrdersPanel.ss**
 ```html